sbocq/predicat/README.md

 where `(lt?
 77)` is a predicate function that fails for any input number that is greater or equal to `77`.

-Read on to the brief tutorial below to see how to create your own predicates and query functions.
+Read on to the brief tutorial below to see how to create your own predicates and query functions by embedding plain Clojure functions and how to combine existing predicates into new ones.

 ## Installation